soasme/PeppaPEG/docs/expressions.rst

 .. note::

-    All Repeat expressions can be rewritten with P4_CreateRepeatMinMax, but using the derived names can improve the readability of the code:
+    All Repeat expressions can be rewritten with P4_CreateRepeatMinMax.

     * ZeroOrOnce: P4_CreateRepeatMinMax(expr, 0, 1);
     * ZeroOrMore: P4_CreateRepeatMinMax(expr, 0, SIZE_MAX);